benday-inc/git-repo-sync/misc/readme-header.md

 ### Running Commands
 Once you've set a default configuration, you can run any gitreposync command without having to specify any additional URL or PAT info.

-If you want to run a command against an Azure DevOps instance that is NOT your default, you'll need to supply the `/config:{name}`.
+If you want to run a command against a different list of git repo configs that is NOT your default, you'll need to supply the `/config:{name}`.

 ### Managing Configurations
 To add new configurations or modify an existing configuration, use the `gitreposync addconfig` command.
 You can list your configurations using the `gitreposync listconfig` command.
 To delete a configuration, use the `gitreposync removeconfig` command.